 Florence, the capital city of Tuscany in Italy is famous for Renaissance art, architecture, and sculpture.
 Thus Florence is known as Cradle of Renaissance.
-This stunningly, the romantic city attracts millions of tourists every year and therefore it should be included in your 10 days Italy itinerary.
+This stunningly, romantic city attracts millions of tourists every year and therefore it should be included in your 10 days Italy itinerary.
 In this article, I am going to take a Quick Florence Tour – Cradle of Renaissance.

 Florence contains numerous museums, cathedrals, bridges, monuments, art, sculptures and architectural wonders.
 Florence is also famous for Tuscany gourmet, artworks from Michelangelo, handmade jewelry, leather products and world famous wine from Tuscan vineyards.

 Facts about Florence

 Forbes ranked Florence as one of the most beautiful cities in the world.
 Also, Florence is an important fashion city and for this, it also falls under the top 15 fashion capitals of the world and therefore Florence should always be placed under your Italy bucket list.

 Let’s see what I have visited during my Quick Florence Tour – Cradle of renaissance